Chart Color Schemes

 Belmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 37 projects likely impacting the area.
-Notable projects include Belmore Sydney Metro Station Upgrade, Sydney Metro City & Southwest, Canterbury-Bankstown Bulldogs Centre of Excellence, and Belmore Town Centre Upgrades.
-The following list details those most relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 37 such projects that could potentially impact the area.
+Notable projects include the Belmore Sydney Metro Station Upgrade, the Sydney Metro City & Southwest project, the Canterbury-Bankstown Bulldogs Centre of Excellence, and the Belmore Town Centre Upgrades.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.